Manx-forge/manx-forge.github.io/index.md

 ---

 ## What You'll Find Here
-- **Speech Transcription Data**: Resources for speech-to-text data (recordings and correponding transcriptions) in structured format.
+- **Speech Transcription Data**: Resources for speech-to-text data (recordings and corresponding transcriptions) in structured format.
 - **Translation Data**: Parallel corpora and resources for speech-to-speech, speech-to-text, and text-to-text translation tasks.
 - **Text Resources**: Collections of monolingual Manx text and other linguistic data, such as dependency labels and part-of-speech (POS) tags.
 - **Audio Resources**: Digitised audio recordings to support speech-based applications.